meroxa/github-runner/README.md

 ![Deploy - GitHub Actions Runner in Docker][build-badge] [![Docker Pulls][docker-pulls]][docker-hub]

-Originally found at [myoung34/docker-github-actions-runner][myoung34-github-runner] with ideas from [tcardonne/docker-github-runner][tcardonne-github-runner].

 ## Description

-This will run the [new self-hosted github actions runners][self-hosted-runners].
+This will build the [new self-hosted github actions runners][self-hosted-runners].
 It is built with [packer][packer] and builds Docker images and Amazon AMIs.
 The packer template is derived from the GitHub project and various pieces needed to make the Docker or AWS images work.

 * [Docker Hub][docker-hub]
-* [AWS AMI][]
+* AWS AMI - because the AMI is based on the Official AWS Marketplace Ubuntu AMIs, the results of this build process cannot be made public.
+Building the Ubuntu via a seed file is possible, if someone wants to contribute a PR.

+### History

+Originally found at [myoung34/docker-github-actions-runner][myoung34-github-runner] with ideas from [tcardonne/docker- github-runner][tcardonne-github-runner].

-The original project by @myoung34 focuses on a minimal installation of tools.
+The project by @myoung34 focuses on a minimal installation of tools.
 There the guiding principle is to create the most basic docker image necessary to run GitHub actions.
 The advantage to following that principle is that [developers can then declare and configure their tools as they see fit][github-runner-lite], and don't have to "fight" the runner to get things arranged properly.

-The drawback to that model is that every workflow has to include the machinery they need to setup and run their build.
 The guiding principle of the GitHub hosted runners follows a different path, more of an "everything, including the kitchen sink" approach, where almost any tool and SDK have already been installed and are ready for use out-of-the-box.
 The majority of the installation scripts used by the GitHub Hosted runners are re-purposed here via a submodule pointing